Getting Lost Again

 The best map we had was a 1:200 Bosnia and Herzegovina map, which turned out to be totally inaccurate for the dirt roads.
 Anyway, conveniently there was a fuel station at the hotel and also conveniently at the turning off the main road was a tiny shop.
 Which meant we were now ready for anything … sort of.

-Our plan was to get to Umoljani then try and find Lukomir.
-Which we thought would be a simple affair as the map shows a track to Lukomir and we also saw the occasional sign.
-But we where wrong, these just lead to Umoljani.
+Our plan was to get to Umoljani and then try to find Lukomir.
+Which, we thought would be a simple affair as the map shows a track to Lukomir and we also saw the occasional sign.
+But we were wrong, these led to Umoljani.

 After about 40 minutes or so, we decided to just follow a track we came across in the opposite direction to which we had been indicated.
 I think we had given up on the idea of Lukomir and just fancied doing a bit of exploring, I could see a zig-zag track going up what I think was Vlahinja, which looked like it could also turn out to be a good stop.